Graduate Students

 Lovepreet Singh

-Lovepreet is a Ph.D. student in the Department of Agronomy and Plant Genetics at University of Minnesota.
-Lovepreet received his B.S. in Agriculture from Punjab Agricultural University.
-He then earned his M.S. in plant and soil sciences with a minor in statistics from Mississippi State University where he worked on turfgrass breeding.
-Lovepreet’s research interests, broadly, are quantitative genetics and genomics-assisted breeding.
-Currently he is part of the SOYGEN (Science Optimized Yield Gains across ENvironments) project.
+I'm a Ph.D. student in the Department of Agronomy and Plant Genetics at University of Minnesota.
+My research interests, broadly, are quantitative genetics and genomics-assisted breeding.
+Currently I'm a part of the SOYGEN (Science Optimized Yield Gains across ENvironments) project.
 The major goal of this project is to predict cultivar performance in future target environments through genomics-assisted breeding models, phenomics, and environment characterization.
+The Societies have provided me multiple opportunities from learning & networking to professional growth & leadership development.

 Megan Bourns